The power of having savings goals

 Here are some common roadblocks you might run into as you try to identify your goals, and how to consider handling them:

-• You don't know how much you need.
+- You don't know how much you need.
 Picking price tags for your goals can be intimidating.
-Calculators and rules of thumb might help you start to narrow down your estimate, but many people find it helpful to work through the numbers with a financial professional.
+Calculators and general guidelines might help you start to narrow down your estimate, but many people find it helpful to work through the numbers with a financial professional.
 (Learn more about how much to save for retirement and college goals.)

 Don't let perfection be the enemy of financial progress.
 And know that whatever your dream board ends up looking like, we're here to help.